sorgm/sorgs-v6/README.md

 ## Concept

 sorgs.de v6 is a digital collection of diverse topics.
 Mainly these are coding samples and artistic impressions on topics from Maths, Physics, Genealogy, History, and Computer Sciences.
-It is meant to be self-contained and therefore uses no external library.
+It is meant to be self-contained and therefore uses nearly no external libraries.
 Nonetheless it is meant to be modern.

 Manfred Sorg, September 2024

+## Site structure

 "Academic disciplines are conventionally divided into the humanities (including philosophy, language, art and cultural studies), the scientific disciplines (such as physics, chemistry, and biology), the formal sciences like mathematics and computer science; the social sciences are sometimes considered a fourth category."[[1]](#1) I follow this logic for site structure.